MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

   > [!NOTE]
   > User tag management is controlled by the **Tag Reader** and **Tag Manager** roles.

 - You can also manage and monitor the Priority account tag in the Microsoft 365 admin center.
 For instructions, see [Manage and monitor priority accounts](/microsoft-365/admin/setup/priority-accounts).

 - For information about securing _privileged accounts_ (admin accounts), see [this article](/purview/privileged-access-management).

-## Create user tags in the Microsoft Defender portal
+## Use the Microsoft Defender portal to create user tags

 1. In the Microsoft Defender portal at <https://security.microsoft.com>, go to **Settings** \> **Email & collaboration** \> **User tags**.
 Or, to go directly to the **User tags** page, use <https://security.microsoft.com/securitysettings/userTags>.